pedromessetti/pedromessetti/README.md

 </div>
 <h4>
 	From Rio de Janeiro, Brasil.
-Currently living in Lisbon and studying in 42 Lisbon.
+Currently living in Lisbon and studying at 42 Lisbon.
 </h4>

 <div align="center">